elastic/testing-genai-applications/07-eval/README.md

 ```

 Under the scenes, this uses a large model (OpenAI's gpt-4o by default), to
-implement the metrics.
+implement the evaluators.
 These models are bigger and more expensive than our
 application's model, but provide insight into why certain answers fail:
 * hallucination and irrelevant: "Not Atlantic Ocean"
 * not hallucination but irrelevant: "Not the Pacific"